janaaron97/janaaron97.github.io/about.md

 <img src="/assets/images/story-lab-logo.png" style="width: 200px; display: block; margin-left: auto; margin-right: auto;">
 Story Lab is a facilitated weekend event to help you author the story you want to live.
 At Story Lab, we help you discover how to create a vocation that is less about what you do, and more about who you are.
 Our vocation should be about creating a life - not just earning a living.
 Living with great intentionality creates vision.
 This workshop will help you begin to live your story and author your personal mission.
+<a class="btn-prime" href="/story-lab">LEARN MORE</a>